Tristin English

-Tristin Hall English (born May 14, 1997) is an American professional baseball first baseman who is a free agent.
-He made his Major League Baseball (MLB) debut in 2025.
+Tristin Hall English (born May 14, 1997) is an American professional baseball first baseman for the Lancaster Stormers of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks.

 Amateur career

 English attended Pike County High School in Zebulon, Georgia.
 As a senior in 2015, he batted .632 with seven home runs and 45 RBIs.
 He was selected by the Cleveland Indians in the 39th round of the 2015 Major League Baseball draft, but did not sign and instead enrolled at Georgia Tech to play college baseball for the Georgia Tech Yellow Jackets.

 After hitting .315 with five home runs and 44 RBIs as a freshman at Georgia Tech in 2016, he missed the 2017 season after undergoing Tommy John surgery.
 In 2018, he played collegiate summer baseball for the Chatham Anglers of the Cape Cod Baseball League and was named a league all-star.
 In 2019, he hit .346 with 18 home runs and 71 RBIs over 58 games for Georgia Tech.